Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Data/EditFeatureAttachments/readme.md

 ## How to use the sample

 Tap a feature to load its attachments.
-Swipe to delete, select to preview, or add a new attachment from your photo library.
+Swipe to delete, select to preview, or tap 'Add attachment' to add a new attachment from your photo library.

 ## How it works